francescopaolopassaro/caveman/README.md

 It is the version that is inspired by the token saving algorithm of Caveman plugin for Claude, but it was conceived without doing any porting from the original, it is a code born from scratch

-# 🦴 Caveman: NLP Prompt Compressor for LLMs
+# 🦴 Caveman: Prompt Compressor for LLMs

 **Caveman** è una libreria C# basata su **Catalyst** che riduce drasticamente il numero di token nei tuoi prompt per LLM (come Gemma 3, Llama o GPT-4).
 Utilizza tecniche di Natural Language Processing (NLP) per rimuovere il "rumore" grammaticale (articoli, preposizioni, congiunzioni) mantenendo intatto il valore semantico.